Elmifarah1/Farah-Travels/README.md

 ![Screenshot of the project](static/images/schema.png)

 My database schema is designed to manage a travel application with user authentication and various features for managing trips, notifications, profiles.
-At the core of the schema is the User table, which utilises Django's built-in User model for user management.
+At the core of the schema is the User table, which utilises Django's built-in user model for user management.
 This table includes fields for usernames, passwords, emails or a superuser.
 Django Allauth is integrated to handle user authentication, registration, and social login features, ensuring a secure and user-friendly authentication process.

 - The User table stores essential user information, using Django's built-in model for authentication and user management.
 Each user can create, update, and delete trips, with these trips linked to the user via the Trip table.
 This table includes details like trip name, destination, dates, number of people, and departure airport.